ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 1. You want to tune on a single laptop Ray cluster
 2. You aren't using Ray on Kubernetes (rsync doesn't work with Ray on Kubernetes)
-3. You don't want to cloud storage (i.e. S3)
+3. You don't want to cloud storage (e.g. S3)

 Let's take a look at an example: